Reference Guide

 Idempotency

-If an endpoint supports idempotency keys it will note that on its page
+If an endpoint supports idempotency keys, that endpoint page will note it

 Discovery and next steps